Welcome to Vale School

 During 2015/16 a dedicated IT suite and a studio for drama and dance were added and accessibility access was improved.

-Your governors are determined that planned investment will continue so that we can further develop and maintain a school that will offer excellent facilities for learning well into the 21st Century.
+Your governors are determined that planned investment will continue to be considered so that we can further develop and maintain a school that will offer excellent facilities for learning well into the 21st Century.

 Attendance at school